dberg/genetic-programming/README.md

 # Genetic Programming

-Based on chapter 11 of the book Programming Collective Intelligence.
+Based on chapter eleven of the book Programming Collective Intelligence.

 ## Sample run

-In this run the population was set to 1k and 10k generations.
+In this run an optimial expression was found in less than a thousand generations

 ![Sample run](output_sample.png)

 The x-axis is represents the generation and y-axis represents the score.
 The score is better as it approaches zero.
-In this run the score of the winning expression was 9.16E-5.
+In this run the score of the winning expression was 9.57E-12.

 The task is to discover the function: